mechevarria/ocp-sso/README.md

 ## Create User

-You can either turn on account registration, or create a user in the admin console
+You can either turn on account registration, **or** create a user in the admin console

 ### Turn on Registration
 * In the **java-js-realm**, select **Login**, then enable **User registrtion**

 ### Create a user in the console

+This step is optional if you enabled **User registration**

 * In the **java-js-realm**, select **Users**, then **Add User**
 * Fill out the **Username**, **Email**, **First Name** and **Last Name** fields